MadryLab/robust_representations/README.md

   checkpoints there
 - Install all the required packages with `pip install -r requirements.txt`
 - Edit `user_constants.py` to point to PyTorch-formatted versions of the `CIFAR` and `ImageNet` datasets
-- Start a jupyter notebook server: `PYTHONPATH=robustness_lib/ jupyter notebook . --ip 0.0.0.0`
+- Start a jupyter notebook server: `jupyter notebook . --ip 0.0.0.0`

 ## Citation